sider/sider-docs/docs/tools/kotlin/ktlint.md

 ### Using CLI

-You can use the ktlint CLI without any configuration, but we recommend to make a configuration.
+You can use the ktlint CLI without any configuration, but we recommend making a configuration.

 For example: